Open for investment

 There are three types of VCTs:

-Generalist VCTs invest in a range of unquoted companies (although being quoted on AIM is acceptable) across a number of sectors and at different stages of development.
+Generalist VCTs invest in a range of unquoted companies (including those quoted on AIM), across a number of sectors and at different stages of development.

-Specialist VCTs invest in a range of unquoted companies (although being quoted on AIM is acceptable) in a specific industry, such as healthcare or technology.
+Specialist VCTs invest in a range of unquoted companies (including those quoted on AIM) in a specific industry, such as healthcare or technology.

-AIM VCTs invest in companies that are listed, or are about to be listed, on the Alternative Investment Market.
+AIM VCTs invest in companies that are listed, or are about to be quoted on the Alternative Investment Market.

 Some VCTs are a hybrid of the different types.

 Note, most VCTs are 'evergreen', meaning they have no fixed wind up date, whereas some VCTs are 'limited life' and seek to wind up at a fixed date following the minimum five year holding period for tax relief.

 The money you invest in a VCT is pooled together with the funds of other investors and distributed across a number of companies.
 When you invest in a VCT you become a shareholder of the VCT itself, not of the individual companies that it invests in.